 - Slice vegetables and arrange them in a bowl.
 Sprinkle with salt and mix well, so the salt gets to all vegetables slices.
 Set aside.

 - Add vinegar, sugar, celery flakes and red pepper flakes to a saucepan and bring to a boil.
 Cook stirring until the sugar dissolves.
 Remove from the heat and add ice cubes to the pan.

 - Transfer salted vegetable slices into a ball wide mouth jar (2 quarts) and pour with the prepared mixture.
 Pack sliced vegetables loose enough, so the spiced vinegar mixture can reach to all slices.

 - Seal jars with the lids and place in the fridge for at least 2 hours before using.
 May be stored in refrigerator up to 2 weeks.

 - If your cucumbers are a little bit soft, you can easily make them more crispy.
 Just let them soak in cold water for 15-30 minutes.
 This trick will always work when your cucumbers need a little extra crisp.

-- You can cut the amount of sugar to 1 cup if you prefer the more piquant taste.
+- You can cut the amount of sugar to 1 cup if you prefer more piquant taste.

 - Few sprigs of fresh dill and 2-3 sliced garlic cloves will make summer vinegar salad even better.

-- This summer vinegar salad is good both with fresh and dried vegetables.
+- This summer vinegar salad is good with both fresh and dried vegetables.